khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

 ## Prerequisite

 * A Hackintosh built off the [Vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)\(This is a must as you need to have a clean system for this to work properly\)
-* A GPU that is support in Mojave/Catalina\(generally this will be an iGPU for most users here, check the [Catalina GPU buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) to see if your GPU is supported.
-Keep in mind that using a Kepler GPU with Maxwell, Pascal or Turing GPUs requires more work\)
+* A GPU that is support in Mojave/Catalina\(generally this will be an iGPU for most users here, check the [GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) to see if your GPU is supported.
+Keep in mind that using a Kepler GPU with Maxwell, Pascal or Turing GPUs will require more work\)
 * Up to date [Lilu.kext](https://github.com/vit9696/Lilu/releases) and [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases)
 * A Plist editor: Clover configurator works fine